microsoft/garnet/README.md

 unified index and log to ease maintenance.

 A distinguishing feature of Garnet’s design is its narrow-waist Tsavorite storage API, which is used to implement the large, rich, and extensible RESP API surface on top.
 This API consists of read, upsert, delete, and atomic read-modify-write operations, implemented with asynchronous callbacks for Garnet to interject logic at various points during each operation.
-Our storage API model allows us to cleanly separate Garnet’s parsing and query processing concerns from storage details such as concurrency, storage tiering, and checkpointing.
+Our storage API model lets us cleanly separate Garnet’s parsing and query processing concerns from storage details such as concurrency, storage tiering, and checkpointing.
 Garnet uses two-phase locking for multi-key transactions.

 ### Cluster Mode

-In addition to single-node execution, Garnet supports a cluster mode, which allows users to create and manage a sharded and replicated deployment.
+In addition to single-node execution, Garnet supports a cluster mode, which allows users to create and manage a shared and replicated deployment.
 Garnet also supports an efficient and dynamic key migration scheme to rebalance shards.
 Users can use standard Redis cluster commands to create and manage Garnet clusters, and nodes perform gossip to share and evolve cluster state.
-Cluster is still work in progress.
+The cluster is still a work in progress.

 ## Next Steps